 During a breast lift, although the areolae are not removed from the breast, the skin around the areolae is excised allowing a resizing of the areolae.
 Areolae stretch out during weight gain and pregnancy so a reduction in their size during a mastopexy is usually a welcome improvement.

 If inframammary scars are needed to achieve the best breast shape, they need to be placed precisely in the breast creases so they remain hidden.
 This is ensured by "tailor tacking" while the patient is sitting up to minimize the scar length and place the resulting scars in the creases.

 A beautiful breast shape with a faded scar is still attractive and even sexy.
 But an unattractive breast shape without scars is still unattractive.
 Achieving a beautiful breast contour is the primary objective of breast surgery followed closely by limiting scarring to achieve the goals.

 Learn More About Scars

 If implants are placed, the breasts are lifted properly to avoid sagging off of the implants.
 Commonly, implants are placed behind sagging breasts with the hope that they will obviate or lessen the need for a lift and the resulting scars.
-One of the most common reasons for breast revision surgery that Dr. Vath and Dr. Wolfe see at the Center for Cosmetic Surgery in Denver and Golden, Colorado, is breast augmentation with inadequate lifting.
+One of the most common reasons for breast revision surgery that Dr. Vath, Dr. Wolfe, and Dr. Steinwald see at the Center for Cosmetic Surgery in Denver and Golden, Colorado, is breast augmentation with inadequate lifting.
 It is critically important that the proper lifting procedure is performed with or without an implant.
 There are a few breast lift options to ensure a great shaped result, but an implant is not one of them.